Chapter 2:

 Suddenly, a violent jolt.

 My eyes shot open; sound flooded into my ears.
 I sluggishly looked around me.
-Sure enough, I was in a wooden cart, being pulled by two work horses.
+Sure enough, I was in a wooden cart, being pulled by two huge work horses.
 The sky had darkened; it was evening.

-My hands were tied behind my back.
+Alarmingly, my hands were tied behind my back.

 There were others in here with me.
 I counted nine of them: seven women and two men.
 We were all squashed in, surrounded by dirty, metal bars.
 This was clearly not a ride any of us wanted to be on.

 I took a good look at the other captives.
 Despite the fear in their eyes crying out for help, none of them said a word.
 Everyone seemed to be strangers to each other.
 Moving down from their faces, I analysed their clothing.
-Instead of the black and gold I’d seen until now, these people wore muted colours: many shades of beige, brown and grey.
+Instead of the black and gold I’d seen until now, they wore muted colours: many shades of beige, brown and grey.
 Their clothes were more tattered and dirtier.
 Even a newcomer like me could tell they were of a lower class than the other city folk.
 However, they maintained the general style, as well as the strange accessories.
 Even the children wore top hats with belt buckles, bowler hats with vintage welding goggles and aviator caps.
 One of them hugged a thick, gold-tipped cane, like a teddy bear.

 My gaze lingered on one woman.
 She was about my age and gorgeous.
 Rich, blonde hair, big, light brown eyes, thick eyebrows, a button nose and an angular face.
 She was thin under her baby blue dress.
 I’d never seen a woman with such features outside of social media.
-I squeezed my eyes shut to clear my head.
-Why was I thinking of something so meaningless right now?
-From the looks of it, I was about to be sold into slavery.

 The cart stopped in the middle of the street.
 I craned my neck to see why.
 We were at a checkpoint.
 A man walked over.
 He was dressed in the same silly trench coat and top hat as the horseman from earlier.
 Was this a city guard?
-He inspected us, like we were standard cargo.
+He inspected us like we were standard cargo.

 “Aren’t you going to help us?”
 I blurted out without thinking.
 The guard ignored me, but my captors didn’t.
 There were two of them, one holding the reins and the other clutching a longsword.
 The one holding the reins turned around.